codepath/android_guides/Beginning-Android-Resources.md

 ## Attribution

-This guide was adapted from this [reddit post](http://www.reddit.com/r/Android/comments/1roag7/i_developed_an_app_and_created_a_starting_guide/)  and [this document](https://docs.google.com/document/d/19uj9TS0Hzaxyv8IM1D20d23GdU9aAkXo5BYfL15VG0I/edit) which is the original source.
+This guide is **not original content** was adapted from this [reddit post](http://www.reddit.com/r/Android/comments/1roag7/i_developed_an_app_and_created_a_starting_guide/)  and [this document](https://docs.google.com/document/d/19uj9TS0Hzaxyv8IM1D20d23GdU9aAkXo5BYfL15VG0I/edit) which is the original source.
 The original content was created by [jokerbrb](http://www.reddit.com/user/jokerbrb).
-The information has been formatted and made available here.
+The information has been formatted, cleaned up and made available here.

 ## High Level Guide